California Milestone: 4 Million Acres Burned in Wildfires

 The area was also experiencing high temperatures and thick smoke that fouled the air throughout the San Francisco Bay Area.

-Gov. Gavin Newsom toured fire-ravaged Napa County on Thursday and said the state was putting “all we have in terms of resources" into firefighting, particularly over the 36 hours of the wind period.
+Gov. Gavin Newsom toured fire-ravaged Napa County on Thursday and said the state was putting “all we have in terms of resources" into firefighting, particularly over the windy period.

 “I’ve got four young kids in elementary school and I can’t imagine for the children and parents, the families, that may be seeing these images, what's going through your minds,” said Newsom, standing in front of a burned-out elementary school building.